 Why Good Writing Matters in HR

-As HR professionals, we often find ourselves drafting policies, sending out email, taking investigation notes, writing warnings and proofing reviews.
-Poor writing in any of these areas can create confusion and make it difficult to figure out how to proceed with employment decisions.
-Here are some tips to keep bad writing from becoming a problem for you.
+As HR professionals, we frequently write policies, send emails, take notes during investigations, write warnings, and proofread reviews.
+Poor writing in any of these areas can lead to misunderstandings and make it challenging to decide how to move forward with hiring decisions.
+Here are some suggestions to help you avoid having a problem with poor writing.

 I is an English major!